 You don’t need to completely change your color scheme to give a different impression of your brand.

 Color Matters provides the great example of FedEx.
-In addition to their core purple color, FedEx uses green to represent their dependable and friendly Ground service.
+In addition to its core purple color, FedEx uses green to represent its dependable and friendly Ground service.

 But to signify the excitement and speed of their Express service by air, they use a more attention-grabbing orange accent.